 Becoming a Technical Official

+Swim meets cannot be held without sufficient Swimming Technical Officials (STOs).
+STOs are positioned around the pool to ensure that strokes, turns and finishes are carried out by the swimmers in line with the FINA rules for swimming.
 The competitions we attend are officiated by STOs trained to British Swimming standards.
 There are two levels of judge.
 Progression is normally: timekeeper, judge 1, judge 2, starter and referee.
 Other roles include recorder and AOE (timing system) operator.

 Becoming a Timekeeper

 Becoming a timekeeper is fairly straight forward.
 A 2-3 hour session, usually in an evening, takes candidates through the operation of a stop watch at a swim meet, teaches how to calculate a swimmers time from 1, 2 or 3 watches and introduces the FINA swimming rules as they apply to timekeeping.
 Once completed, candidates become ‘club timekeepers’ and are issued with a timekeeper identity card.
 This allows candidates to act as timekeepers at most swimming meets.
 A record of poolside duties form is also issued to those completing the course.
 The referee will sign this form after each session of timekeeping at a meet and once completed, the candidate becomes a “Scottish Swimming” timekeeper.
 Becoming a timekeeper is a precursor to becoming a judge 1.

 Becoming a Judge